nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-nft/TUTORIAL.md

 ### 4. Insert Offchain functionality into the module

 - We now need to import the functions and insert them into the calls that handle transactions for the module
-- We have the following call messages supported by the `sov-nft-module`.
+- We have the following call messages supported by the `sov-nft` module.
 Fields for the variants excluded for readability - the full definition of the enum is here [call.rs](src/call.rs)

 ```
 pub enum CallMessage<S: Spec> {